 Node.js with external processes and child threads

-Node.js gives you the ability to execute external processes in your computer environment, using the child_process module.
+module.
 With this, you can easily run machine code, navigate the file system, and manage multiple processes simultaneously.
 Additionally, Node.js provides thread management methods that allow you to handle multiple operations efficiently.
 By leveraging child threads, you can prevent the "pyramid of doom" and ensure smooth execution of your code snippet.
 Moreover, Node.js offers a seamless integration with the command line, which is useful for testing APIs, executing test cases, and interacting with the Linux shell or Google Chrome's JavaScript runtime environment.

 Running an external process with Node.js